-- 6.350 The PPG states that it is for the local planning authority to consider whether a particular development may fall within Use Class C2 (residential institutions) or C3 (dwelling houses). - Class C2: Residential Care Homes and Nursing Homes, End of Life, Hospice Care, and Dementia Care Home Accommodation; - Class C3: Age restricted general market housing, Retirement Living, Sheltered Accommodation, and Extra Care Accommodation, Assisted Living, Close Care, Continuing Care. - 6.351 The above list is not exhaustive or prescriptive and sets out how different types of housing for older people would generally be viewed in terms of the Use Class Order, taking into account, in particular, the level of care that may be provided.
+- 6.352 The PPG states that it is for the local planning authority to consider whether a particular development may fall within Use Class C2 (residential institutions) or C3 (dwelling houses). - Class C2: Residential Care Homes and Nursing Homes, End of Life, Hospice Care, and Dementia Care Home Accommodation; - Class C3: Age restricted general market housing, Retirement Living, Sheltered Accommodation, and Extra Care Accommodation, Assisted Living, Close Care, Continuing Care (it is acknowledged that Extra Care housing may be considered C2 depending on the level of care provided). - 6.353 The above list is not exhaustive or prescriptive and sets out how different types of housing for older people would generally be viewed in terms of the Use Class Order, taking into account, in particular, the level of care that may be provided.
 However, it is acknowledged that levels of care provision do vary depending on the nature of the scheme put forward, with some schemes including a mix of Class C2 and C3 uses so that residents can remain in the one location, adjusting the level of care they need as their needs change.
-Consequently, each application will be assessed on its own merits. - 6.352 For older persons' housing schemes to be considered as Class C2 accommodation, which are normally exempt from the need to provide affordable housing provision in accordance with Policy H 3: Affordable Housing, due to the level of care being provided to the residents, as a minimum, daily assistance should consist of help with personal care, such as washing and preparing food.
-Planning proposals should be supported by relevant and robust evidence, including details of the minimum care package that all residents are expected to sign up to. - 6.353 Where an application is considered to be, or to contain, Class C3 accommodation, the normal level of affordable housing would be expected to be provided in accordance with Policy H 3: Affordable Housing.
+Consequently, each application will be assessed on its own merits. - 6.354 For older persons' housing schemes to be considered as Class C2 accommodation, which are normally exempt from the need to provide affordable housing provision in accordance with Policy H 3: Affordable Housing, due to the level of care being provided to the residents, as a minimum, daily assistance should consist of help with personal care, such as washing and preparing food.
+Planning proposals should be supported by relevant and robust evidence, including details of the minimum care package that all residents are expected to sign up to.

+6.355 Where an application is considered to be, or to contain, Class C3 accommodation, the normal level of affordable housing would be expected to be provided in accordance with Policy H 3: Affordable Housing.